-Our students and their parents/carers have the right to expect that all staff will deal sensitively and sympathetically with their situation.
+Our pupils and their parents/carers have the right to expect that all staff will deal sensitively and sympathetically with their situation.
 It is important that information is only available to those who need to know it.
-Parents/carers and where appropriate students should be told their right to confidentiality may be breached if information comes to light suggesting possible harm to a child.
+Parents/carers and where appropriate pupils should be told their right to confidentiality may be breached if information comes to light suggesting possible harm to a child.
 Safeguarding/Child Protection issues relating to individual cases must not be subject to open discussion in the staff room or elsewhere in the school.

-All personally identifiable information will be kept securely, following the school's obligations under the latest data protection regulations.
-Members of staff should also remember not to promise to students to keep "secrets" (see procedure below).
+All personally identifiable information will be kept securely, following the school's obligations under the latest Data Protection Act in England and the General Data Protection Regulations (GDPR) set down by the European Union.

+Members of staff should also remember not to promise to pupils to keep "secrets" (see procedure below).